Asbestos Exposure and Mesothelioma in Georgia

 Asbestos-Related News in Georgia

-Cleanup will begin at the former Barwick Mills textile plant after a fire that happened last fall, leaving behind exposed asbestos and rubble.
+Cleanup will begin at the former Barwick Mills site in North Georgia after a fire that happened last fall leaving behind exposed asbestos and rubble.
+The property owner, Drennon Crutchfield, settled with the Environmental Protection Agency (EPA) last month.

 Author: Linda Molinari